DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 4. Sometimes, these code changes broke the entire rock.
 In such cases, I had to remove all existing rocks, rebuild luarocks and then reinstall the needed rocks.

-Also, I was already familiar with NodeJS and Ruby and understood how such problems were addressed by [nvm](https://github.com/creationix/nvm) and [rvm](https://github.com/rvm/rvm).
+As I was already familiar with NodeJS and Ruby and understood how such problems were addressed by [nvm](https://github.com/creationix/nvm) and [rvm](https://github.com/rvm/rvm), I decided to create a similar tool for lua, and that is how [luaver](https://dhavalkapil.com/luaver) was born.

-This motivated me to create a similar tool for lua, and that is how [luaver](https://dhavalkapil.com/luaver) was born.
-I wrote a separate [blog](/blogs/Lua-Version-Manager) post about luaver.
-Help [donate](https://gratipay.com/luaver/) to luaver.
+I also wrote a separate [blog](/blogs/Lua-Version-Manager) post about luaver and you can support the project [here](https://gratipay.com/luaver/).
 Initially, I didn't expect to spend much time on it and figured that I could manage both GSoC and develop luaver simultaneously.
 However, at some point in time, I got too involved in luaver which resulted in me getting one week behind the timeline that I had proposed for GSoC.
 Nevertheless, I covered it up soon.

 > ### Updating elasticsearch-lua

 It is important that the client implements all the features provided by Elasticsearch.
-Also, Elasticsearch is evolving a lot releasing in a fast pace, so it is important that clients are also up-to-date.
-Some features, though not much important, were missing and the client version was 1.6 while Elasticsearch is in 2.3.
-Therefore, I decided to update the library and add missing features as well.
-Presently, I’m still working on this part.
+Also, Elasticsearch is evolving a lot and releasing in a fast pace, so it is important that clients are also up-to-date.
+Some features were missing and the client version was 1.6 while Elasticsearch is in 2.3.
+Therefore, I decided to update existing features and implement some missing features.

 > ## Benefits of working on the same project for two consecutive years